krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 2. Dependencies required
 3. Types of web servers and their roles
 4. How to check for port access using telnet
-5. How to check if web application is accessible
+5. How to check if web application is accessible using curl and browser.
-6. How to enable ports to the public
+6. How to make ports public
 7. How to start flask application through gunicorn
 8. How to configure nginx
 9. How to run a fully fledged python web server in azure